Laboratorio2B/data-compression/index.md

 8. Learned data structures (31/5)

-**All lectures are 9am-11am in Room 308 (Sala Polifunzionale)**
+**All lectures are 9am-11am in Room 308 (Sala Polifunzionale)** Streaming available on [Google Meet](https://meet.google.com/ajp-dqij-vvh).
+Lectures will not be recorded.

 ### There are two possible exam formats: